What is Status Bar in Excel?

 - Step 5: Any user can increase or decrease the size of the data.
 Well, the usual normal size is 100%.

 - Select the appropriate options to view like, sum, average, minimum, maximum.

-- To customize the data right click on the status bar.
+- To customize the data right-click on the status bar.

-- To view any status we desire we need to select the range of data.
+- To view any status we desire, we need to select the range of data.

 This has been a guide to Status Bar in Excel.
-Here we discuss how to customize and uses Status Bar in Excel with practical examples and downloadable excel template.
+Here we discuss how to customize and uses Status Bar in Excel with practical examples and a downloadable excel template.
 You may learn more about excel from the following articles –